Quickest Detection of COVID-19 Pandemic Onset: MAST: A Novel Quickest Detection Test

 Along the same lines of the derivations of Page's test, see e.g.,~\cite[Sec.
 2.2.3]{basseville-book} or~\cite[Sec.
 8.2]{tartakovsky-book}, we consider the following decision problem involving two statistical hypotheses with independent data:

 In~\eqref{eqapp:pageform}, $\{x_k\}_{k=1}^n$ are the data available to the decision maker, $1 \le j \le n+1$ is an unknown deterministic change time and the standard deviation $\sigma$ is assumed known.
-Note in \eqref{eqapp:pageform} that in the case $j=n+1$, the alternative hypothesis is equivalent to the null one, i.e., there is no change of regime.
-Different from the classical assumption of Page's test, in our problem, the expected values before and after the change are unavailable.
+Note in \eqref{eqapp:pageform} that in the case $j=n+1$, the alternative hypothesis is equivalent to the null one, i.e., there is no change in regime.
+Different from the classical assumption of Page's test, in our problem the expected values before and after the change are unavailable.
 Accordingly, we model $\{\mu_{0,k}\}_{k=1}^n$ and $\{\mu_{1,k}\}_{k=1}^n$ as unknown deterministic sequences and we assume that they satisfy the following constraints:

-Thus, model~\eqref{eqapp:pageform} contains $2n+1$ unknown parameters: the index of change $j$ and the two sequences of the expected values.
-In \eqref{eq:constraint}, the most natural choice is $\delta_\ell=\delta_u=1$, but it is convenient to consider the general case having an implied hysteresis.
-For example, $\delta_u$ may be specified based on tolerable time to reach hospital capacity, while $\delta_\ell$ may be specified based on time people can endure restrictions before reopening the economy or tolerable level of positive cases.
+Thus, model~\eqref{eqapp:pageform} contains $2n+1$ unknown parameters: the index of change $j$ and the two sequences of expected values.
+In~\eqref{eq:constraint}, if $x_k$ represents the ratio of daily positive cases in a region, the most natural choice is $\delta_\ell=\delta_u=1$, but it is convenient to consider the general case having an implied hysteresis.
+For example, $\delta_u$ may be specified based on tolerable time to reach hospital capacity, while $\delta_\ell$ may be based on the time citizens can endure restrictions before reopening the economy or tolerable level of positive cases.

 One might also consider